 Target, Myer, David Jones, Australia Post corporate stores

-Bilby chocolate retailers in your state (PDF).
-Queensland not yet available.
+Bilby chocolate retailers in your state or territory (PDF) - linked for Facebook

 Easter Bilby Parade kit